Objective In this pilot study, the effect of sildenafil on digital ulcer (DU) healing and related clinical symptoms was analysed.

-Methods: 19 systemic sclerosis (SSc) patients were treated with maximally tolerated sildenafil doses up to 6 months.
-Primary outcome was the healing of DU.
-Furthermore, changes in other clinical symptoms were evaluated.
+Methods A total of 19 patients with systemic sclerosis (SSc) were treated with maximally tolerated sildenafil doses up to 6 months.
+Primary outcome was the healing of DUs.
+Changes in other clinical symptoms were also evaluated.

-Results: 49 DU were present at baseline that decreased to 17 ulcers (p < 0.001) at the end of sildenafil therapy.
-Furthermore, the visual analogue scale score for Raynaud’s phenomenon (RP), pain, and activity improved (p = 0.003, p = 0.002, and p = 0.05, respectively).
-Nine patients developed 12 new DU during sildenafil therapy.
+Results In all, 49 DUs were present at baseline; this decreased to 17 ulcers (p<0.001) at the end of sildenafil treatment.
+Furthermore, the visual analogue scale (VAS) score for Raynaud's phenomenon (RP), pain and activity improved (p=0.003, p=0.002 and p=0.05, respectively).
+A total of 9 patients developed 12 new DUs during sildenafil treatment.

-Conclusions: This study indicates an effect of sildenafil on DU healing in SSc patients, improvement of RP and associated symptoms that should be validated in controlled studies.
+Conclusions This study indicates an effect of sildenafil on DU healing in patients with SSc and an improvement of RP and associated symptoms that should be validated in controlled studies.

 This paper is freely available online under the BMJ Journals unlocked scheme, see http://ard.bmj.com/info/unlocked.dtl